 - The SDG framework has brought all three aspects of sustainable development – the economic, social and environmental – in a much more integrated way than the MDGs ever did.

 - There were only eight MDG goals and while some have argued that this made them more achievable, others have argued that the process that resulted in the SDGs was a much more transparent and open process with a lot more consensus on the framework that was ultimately created.

-- The SDGs apply to all countries, rich and poor alike.
+- The SDGs take a universal development approach and apply to all countries, rich and poor alike.

 - Research Fellow/Digital Cluster Leader